progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You have three trees that specify the different snapshots of your project that you want to track, but the earlier problem remains: you must remember all three SHA-1 values in order to recall the snapshots.
 You also don’t have any information about who saved the snapshots, when they were saved, or why they were saved.
 This is the basic information that the commit object stores for you.-->

 Du hast jetzt drei Trees, die verschiedene Snapshots Deines Projektes spezifizieren (xxx), die Du nachverfolgen willst.
-Das ursprüngliche Problem besteht aber weiterhin: Du mußt alle drei SHA-1 Hash Werte erinnern, um wieder an die Snapshots zu kommen.
+Das ursprüngliche Problem besteht aber weiterhin: Du musst alle drei SHA-1 Hash Werte erinnern, um wieder an die Snapshots zu kommen.
 Ebenso fehlen Dir die Informationen darüber, wer die Snapshots gespeichert hat, wann sie gespeichert wurden und warum.
 Dies sind die drei Hauptinformationen, die ein Commit Objekt für uns speichert.

 <!--To create a commit object, you call `commit-tree` and specify a single tree SHA-1 and which commit objects, if any, directly preceded it.
 Start with the first tree you wrote:-->